Brave Writer Lifestyle

-Over the past month, I've been taking notes from my own life to get a feel for how I do what I do.
-The results of that self-study will be found in the new program I've developed called, The Brave Writer Lifestyle.
-I've also included ideas from families who've been a part of Brave Writer over the last couple of years.
+I took notes from my own life to get a feel for how I do what I do.
+The results of that self-study are found in the program I've developed called, The Brave Writer Lifestyle.
+I've also included ideas from families who've been a part of Brave Writer over the years.

 The Absolutely Free Program #

 Don't feel guilty for not doing everything every week.
-I might send an email once a week for teatime.
-But if you only get to it once a month, that's plenty!
-It's fin e.
-If I only sent the message once a month, you might not remember to do it except every three months.
-This way you can pick a week that works for you.
+If you only get to it once a month, that's plenty!
 (Or if you are addicted to tea times like my kids are, you will do it every week).

-The following is an itemized list of the Brave Writer activities that support the creation of a language rich lifestyle:
+Here's an itemized list of the Brave Writer activities that support a language rich lifestyle:

 - Language Games

 This program is totally free.
 You may share about it with your homeschooling groups, your online communities and any homeschooling friends.
 My "program" is actually a lifestyle and works well for families who are unschoolers because it is not a curricula.
 Rather, this is how I live regardless of whether or not my kids are in school.